jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 #### Brainstorm Ref-Ness

 Another topic that might be covered, is a comparison with other languages (even though one of the strategic items is to not try and compare so much in this text, with the idea that 'where might it end?')
 An exception to the rule could be made here to add a comparison to other language's ref-ness, because Encircle seems to be 'make a mockery' of the concept ref-ness in a way.
 C# or C++ seem to be specific about ref-ness.
 (C++ might make you specify asterisks \*\* to indicate how many redirections a pointer variable makes; C# and .NET seem to assign intrinsic importance to defining parameters as ref or out and what other 'ref-nesses' have you?
 Anyway, they seem quite specific.)
 Encircle however, seems to make a 'mockery' out of this, because all you need to do is add a line and the ref-ness changes.
-And the ref-ness does not seem to be specified near the start of the pointer redirection, but you might arbitrarily let redirections be added by the thing you are pointing to. 'mockery' is a meant a bit humoristically here, of course.
+And the ref-ness might not seem to be specified near the start of the pointer redirection, but you might arbitrarily let redirections be added by the thing you are pointing to. 'mockery' is a meant a bit humoristically here, of course.
 It is just a notation.
 If the diagrams might represent something from C#, rules are probably just bound by what you can do in C#.
 You simply might not be able to add more redirections, or might not validly specify something with not enough redirection.
 Getter accesses in C# might actually be C#'s own embodiment of indeterminate ref-ness.
 Or depending how lightly you might want to apply the diagram language, it might not really matter that much, this ref-ness issue and these diagrams.
-But what might become a splinter in your brain, is that Encircle does not seem to have a notation (yet) to specify fixed ref-ness.
+But what might become a splinter in your brain, is that Encircle might not seem to have a notation (yet) to specify fixed ref-ness.
 And what might rub some against the fur, is that Encircle seems to like indeterminate ref-ness while some might hold determinate ref-ness in great value perhaps.
 The notion that there are these ideas about that, might justify thinking about it and perhaps describing a way to elegantly solve it or perhaps find a way to live with things the way they are.

 #### Target Objects

-An object reference `can*` point to another object reference, `which* points` to another object reference and so on. `The* first*` object `found` in this redirection, that `does not` refer to another object `again*, is` called `the*` *target object*. `Even* though* any` of `the*` object *references* `can` be used like it `is the*` object `itself, the*` *target object* `is` considered `the*` real object and `not just*` a reference to it.
+An object reference `can*` point to another object reference, `which* points` to another object reference and so on. `The* first*` object `found` in this redirection, that `might not` refer to another object `again*, is` called `the*` *target object*. `Even* though* any` of `the*` object *references* `can` be used like it `is the*` object `itself, the*` *target object* `is` considered `the*` real object and `not just*` a reference to it.

 `The*` term target object `is` also used to denote `the* direct*` reference target, not necessarily `the*` final target.
 What kind of target `is` denoted, `might` be clear from `the*` context.